© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows forming part of Bratley Plain round barrow cemetery is a scheduled monument protected by Historic England under reference 1012556.
 View the official record →

-Two bowl barrows forming part of Bratley Plain round barrow cemetery is a Bronze Age funerary monument located in Hampshire, England.
+Two bowl barrows forming part of Bratley Plain round barrow cemetery is a Bronze Age burial monument located in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012556.

 Two bowl barrows forming part of Bratley Plain round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012556.